 All Wix templates are mobile responsive, so you don’t need to worry about anybody missing out.
 You can even edit your website from your mobile on the go, so you won’t have to be chained to your desk all day, or rush back if you need to make some vital changes.

 The main drawback of Wix is its flexibility – while you have total creative freedom over the design of your site, you can’t switch your template once your website is live.

 Weebly, on the other hand, does let you switch templates whenever you like.
 This is really useful if you want to give your site a rebrand, or just fancy a change!

-There are 35 Weebly themes to choose from – a much smaller selection than you get with Wix – but you still have lots of different categories to help you browse.
-With simple, attractive designs, you’re sure to find a design you love.
+There are over 50 Weebly themes to choose from – a much smaller selection than you get with Wix – but you still have lots of different categories to help you browse.

-Squarespace has a stunning collection of templates for you to browse and choose from.
+Squarespace is our top performer for design flexibility, with an impressive score of 4.7 out of 5.
+It has a stunning collection of templates for you to browse and choose from.
 It may not have hundreds like its rival Wix, but every single one is designed to an incredible standard.

-We had our experts examine the templates from every angle – and they scored top marks in everything from branding and design to user experience.
+We had our experts examine the templates from every angle – and they scored top marks in pretty much everything, from branding and design to user experience.